Logo

 CBT for tinnitus App

 At Neuromed, we fully embrace CBT as a core treatment for tinnitus.
-Clinical trials at my academic clinic were able to show that when sound therapy is added to CBT exercises, there is a much greater effect on reducing tinnitus.
+Clinical trials at my clinic were able to show that when sound therapy is added to CBT exercises, there is a much greater effect on reducing tinnitus.

 App-Based CBT to Treat Tinnitus